Do you ever get the feeling of suddenly needing to go to the bathroom when you hear bad news? Or maybe before an exam or a big presentation at work?

 The mindful eating review above suggests chewing each mouthful around 30 times, taking deep breaths between bites and putting your knife and fork down while you chew.

 You can try meditating before meals to calm the nervous system and prepare for eating.

 Engage your senses

 Taking the time to taste your food is an important part of mindful eating practice.
-It can help stimulate the secretion of saliva, making it easier to digest your food.
+It can help stimulate the

 It can also help you appreciate your food more, increase a sense of gratitude, and lower anxiety levels.